Radon in homes and other dwellings

 Everyone is encouraged to test their home for radon.

-The only way to be absolutely sure of the concentration of radon in your home is to test.
+The only way to be sure of the concentration of radon in your home is to test.
 Those living in Interior and Northern communities in B.C. are especially encouraged to test their homes for radon.

 How do I get my home tested?

-Radon testing is easy, relatively inexpensive, and can be done with do-it-yourself tests.
 A long-term radon detector is placed in the lowest level of your home that is occupied for more than 4 hours per day.
 Specific instructions are provided with the detector.

-Once the test is completed (ideally over a period of 3 months to 1 year, including some winter months), the detector is mailed to a lab for analysis.
+Once the test is completed (ideally over a period of 3 months to one year, including some winter months), the detector is mailed to a lab for analysis.
 The lab then provides the testing results, in the form of an average radon concentration over the test period.
 This level can then be compared to Health Canada’s guideline of 200 Bq/m3.
 Because no level of radon is considered to be without harm, individuals are encouraged to consider remediation, even if levels are close to or below the guideline.
-The cost of a testing device and results is about $30 to $50.

 Where can I get a radon testing device?